Manvi-16/DA5401_Assignment5_ED22B054/README.md

 * **Isomap** captures the **global geometry** of data, showing how gene expressions lie on a curved manifold.
 * Visual inspection supports understanding of **data veracity issues** — crucial before training classifiers on biological datasets.

-estions**
-- Notebook prepared by: [Your Name]
-- For questions about code or the reasoning in this notebook, please contact: [Your Email, optional]